textiles-lab/smobj/README.md

 vt2 0.5 1.0
 #faces as 1-based vertex index lists (and, possibly, texture coordinates):
 f 2/1 4/2 3/3 1/4
-#and, for each face, a type from the library:
+#and, for each face, a type from the library (1-based index into library):
-T knit+
+T 1
 #finally, list of connections between faces:
 # face#/edge#, both one-based
 e 1/1 2/4